PaNOSC-ViNYL/ase/doc/ase/calculators/jacapo.rst

 .. module::  jacapo
-   :synopsis: Numeric free python interface for Dacapo and ASE
+   :synopsis: ASE python interface for Dacapo

 ==========================================================
-Jacapo - Numeric free python interface for Dacapo
+Jacapo - ASE python interface for Dacapo
 ==========================================================

 Introduction
 ============

-Jacapo_ is a Numeric free Python interface for Dacapo and fully compatible with ASE.
+Jacapo_ is an ASE interface for Dacapo_ and fully compatible with ASE.
+It replaces the old Dacapo interface using Numeric python and ASE2.
 The code was originally developed by John Kitchin and detailed documentation as well as many examples are available online: